anr-multitrans/MapModEX/README.md

 ## Requirements
+#### environment
-The running environment requirements of MapModEX depend on the database.
-If you use nuScenes, you need to install the [nuScenes devkit](https://github.com/nutonomy/nuscenes-devkit/blob/master/docs/installation.md):
+The running environment requirements of MapModEX depend on the database, but the [nuScenes devkit](https://github.com/nutonomy/nuscenes-devkit/blob/master/docs/installation.md) is required.
+You can install it by:
 ```setup
 pip install nuscenes-devkit
 ```
-If you use Argovers 2, you need to install [av2 devkit](https://argoverse.github.io/user-guide/getting_started.html#setup).
+If you use Argovers 2, you also need to install [av2 devkit](https://argoverse.github.io/user-guide/getting_started.html#setup).

+#### dataset
+You can download different versions of different databases as needed and you only need to download the raw data and the map data.

+we provide a simplified version of nuScenes [v1.0-mini](https://github.com/anr-multitrans/MapModEX/tree/local_li/python-sdk/data/nuscenes) data compressed package.
+This data package is also required.
+It is used to load the NuScenesMap used by MapModEX.

 <!-- (To be continued)Use the package manager [pip](https://pip.pypa.io/en/stable/) to install MapModEX.
 ```bash